vindecodex/hacktoberfest-OOP/README.md

 3. Install dep., and start creating a base class or extend a base class

+4. Write test for your class to justify it's feature, examples on [shape class](/base/shape.spec.ts) and [square class](/sub-class/shape/square.spec.ts)

 4. Save and commit changes

 5. Create your branch {GITHUB_USERNAME}/{BASE OR SUBCLASS}-{CLASS_NAME_ADDED} ---- Note: Branch should be followed to get accepted